-- Computer Resources Support: Identify, plan, resource, and acquire facilities, hardware, software, documentation, manpower, and personnel necessary for planning and management of mission critical computer hardware and software systems.
+- Information Technology (IT) Systems Continuous Support: Identify, plan, resource, and acquire facilities, hardware, software, documentation, manpower, and personnel necessary for planning and management of mission-critical computer hardware and software systems.

-- Facilities and Infrastructure: Identify, plan, resource, and acquire facilities to enable training, maintenance, and storage to maximize effectiveness of system operation and the logistic support system at the lowest LCC.
+- Facilities and Infrastructure: Identity, plan, resource, and acquire facilities to enable training, maintenance, and storage to maximize the effectiveness of system operation and the logistic support system at the lowest LCC.
 Identify and prepare plans for the acquisition of facilities to enable responsive support for the Warfighter.

-PThe Acquisition Strategy and Life Cycle Sustainment Plan (LCSP) will ensure that the requirements for each of the elements of ILS are properly planned, resourced, and implemented.
+The Acquisition Strategy and Life Cycle Sustainment Plan (LCSP) will ensure that the requirements for each of the elements of IPS are properly planned, resourced, and implemented.
 These actions will enable the system to achieve the operational readiness levels required by the warfighter at the time of fielding and throughout the life cycle.

 AcqLinks and References:

-- Integrated Product Support Element Guidebook – Dec 2011
+- Old: Integrated Product Support Element Guidebook – Dec 2011

 - Army Regulation 700-127 “Integrated Logistics Support” – 26 Mar 2012